Battle of the Downs: Losses

 According to Spanish naval historian Cesáreo Fernández Duro, of the 38 ships that attempted to break the Dutch blockade, twelve beached themselves on the English shore, nine of which were later refloated and managed to reach Dunkirk.
 One was destroyed by a fireship and another nine captured, three being so badly damaged they sank before reaching port; another three were wrecked on the coasts of France or Flanders while trying to avoid capture.

 The French diplomat Comte d'Estrades, in a letter to Cardinal Richelieu, claimed that the Spanish had lost thirteen ships burnt or sunk, sixteen captured with 4,000 prisoners, and lost fourteen off the coasts of France and Flanders, a figure higher than the number of Spanish ships present at the Downs.
 D'Estrades also reported in his letter that the Dutch had lost ten ships sunk or burnt.
 This source is cited by Jean Le Clerc in his Histoire des Provinces-Unies des Pays-Bas.

 The Portuguese Admiral and historian Ignacio Costa Quintella gives figures of 43 ships and 6,000 men lost by the Spanish and some ships and more than 1,000 men by the Dutch.

 The Dutch sources only mention the loss of one Dutch ship that got entangled with the Santa Teresa and about a hundred persons dead.
-Historian M.G de Boer's extensively researched book about the subject confirms this and puts Spanish losses in ships and men at about 40 and 7,000 respectively.
+Historian M.G de Boer's extensively researched book about the subject agrees with this and puts Spanish losses in ships and men at about 40 and 7,000 respectively.

 Aftermath

-The celebrated Dutch victory marked a significant moment in the shifting balance of naval power.
-However the larger part of the infantry managed to reach Flanders along with all the money.
-Of the ships that succeeded in breaking through the blockade, many were severely damaged.
-Spain, straining under the vast commitments of the Thirty Years War, was in no position to rebuild its naval dominance.
-Fighting over trade continued between Dutch and Dunkirker forces and the convoy itself was just one of a number; but these convoys paid a heavy price in lives and ships in running the Dutch blockades.
+The larger part of the Spanish infantry managed to reach Flanders along with nearly all the money, but the celebrated Dutch victory marked a significant moment in the shifting balance of naval power.
+Much of the Spanish fleet, which had been built up over several years, was destroyed, and of the ships that succeeded in breaking through the blockade, many were severely damaged.
+A few months later, another large Spanish expedition, this time headed for Dutch Brazil, was also defeated.
+Spain, strained under the vast commitments of the Thirty Years War, was in no position to rebuild its naval dominance.
+The two major naval defeats also had consequences for the Spanish on the Iberian mainland, where they contributed to the climate in which the Portuguese decided to revolt against the Spanish king.

+The Dunkirker privateers continued to harm Dutch trade and were not defeated until Dunkirk was captured by a Franco-Dutch force in 1646.
+However, the continuation of Dutch naval dominance in the North Sea meant that Spanish convoys paid a heavy price in lives and ships in running the Dutch blockades.
 These complicated operations in the Low Countries had left the overall Spanish Habsburg forces and finances in a precarious situation.
 The Dutch, English, and French were quick to take advantage by seizing some small Spanish island possessions in the Caribbean.
 But by far the worst effects for Spain were the increased difficulties it suffered in maintaining its position in the Southern Netherlands.